Hello, My Name Is Doris: Plot

 John is distracted for the next week, and Doris discovers that he has a girlfriend, Brooklyn.
-Though she is friendly and welcoming, Doris is devastated.
-She spends the night drinking wine and impulsively posts a comment on John's social media wall while using her fake profile, posing as a scorned young woman with whom he had a torrid love affair.
+Though she is friendly and welcoming, Doris is devastated after stalking them and seeing them kiss.
+She spends the night drinking wine, then impulsively posts a comment on John's social media wall through her fake profile, posing as a scorned young woman with whom he had a torrid love affair.

-The next morning, Todd arrives with Doris' therapist, planning on decluttering her house, but when Cynthia tries to throw out a pencil Doris stole from John, Doris angrily throws them out.
+The next morning, Todd arrives with Doris' therapist, planning on decluttering her house.
+However, when Cynthia tries to throw out a pencil Doris stole from John, Doris angrily throws them out.

 At work, Brooklyn arrives and has a fight with John before breaking up with him.
 She later tells Doris that she had seen the comment on his wall and accused him of cheating, as she was cheated on in the past.
 After work, John tells Doris about the incident and invites her to his Thanksgiving for friends.
 She agrees, and when he asks her if she would ever be interested in dating a younger man, she is elated.

-Doris dresses up the Thanksgiving party where she meets John's uncle, who is clearly interested.
+Doris dresses up for the Thanksgiving party where John introduces her to his uncle, who is clearly interested.
 During the party, she asks to talk to John in his bedroom.
 Trying to come onto him, Doris admits she has always liked him and that the comment causing Brooklyn to break up with him was hers.

 Furious, John rebuffs her.
-When a flustered Doris asks him what he meant by asking her if she was interested in younger men, John clarifies that he was trying to set her up with his uncle, who is a decade younger than her.
-Doris leaves, deeply hurt, and invites Roz over for comfort.
+When a flustered Doris asks him what he meant by asking her if she was interested in younger men, John clarifies that he was trying to set her up with his uncle, who is a few years younger than her.
+Deeply hurt, Doris leaves and invites Roz over for comfort.

 Doris invites her therapist over again to declutter her house, and she succeeds in getting it cleaned up.
 She quits her job and says good-bye to John before she leaves.
-She has another fantasy where John kisses her and proposes they be together; in reality, she enters the elevator to leave, alone.
+Doris has another fantasy where he kisses her and proposes they be together; in reality, she enters the elevator to leave, alone.
 After hesitating, John calls out her name and runs toward the elevator.
 Doris smiles as the doors close.